sagemath/trac_to_gh/Issue 3416.md

 # Issue 3416: Weierstrass form for cubics [with patch, with negative review]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3416

 Original creator: moretti